MdAjharulIslam/MdAjharulIslam/README.md

-# Hello!
- I'm MdAjharulIslam, a Computer Science and Engineering student.
+ Hello!
+I'm Md Ajharul Islam, a Computer Science and Engineering student.
 Welcome to my repository!

 ## About Me
 - **👀 Interested in: coding